Protecting Carbon Capture Assets from CO₂ Corrosion

 Technical Consultation

-Carbon capture operations require corrosion mitigation strategies specific to CO₂-rich process environments.
+CCS facilities must address carbon capture and storage corrosion with purpose-built mitigation strategies strategies specific to CO₂-rich process environments.
 HVTS® technology offers a field-proven solution for extending equipment life and maintaining operational efficiency.

 Technical specifications and case studies are available upon request to assist engineering teams in evaluating solutions for specific process vessels and equipment susceptible to CO₂ corrosion mechanisms.